circulosmeos/gztool/README.md

   * [jzran](https://code.google.com/archive/p/jzran/).
 It's a Java library based on the zran.c sample from zlib.

 * [*bgzip*](https://github.com/samtools/htslib/blob/develop/bgzip.c) command, available in linux with package *tabix* (used for chromosome handling).
 This discussion about the implementation is very interesting: [random-access-to-zlib-compressed-files](https://lh3.github.io/2014/07/05/random-access-to-zlib-compressed-files).
 I've developed also a [`bgztail` command tool](https://github.com/circulosmeos/bgztail) to tail bgzipped files, even as they grow.

+* [*dictzip*](http://manpages.ubuntu.com/manpages/bionic/man1/dictzip.1.html) command, is a format compatible with gzip that stores an index in the header of the file.
+Uncompressed size is limited to 4 GiB - see also `idzip` below.
+The dictionary header cannot be expanded if more gzip data is added, and it cannot be added to an existent gzip file - both issues are succesfully managed by `gztool`.

+* [*idzip*](https://github.com/fidlej/idzip) Python command and function, builds upon *dictzip* to overcome the 4 GiB limit of `dictzip` by using multiple [gzip members](http://tools.ietf.org/html/rfc1952#page-5).

 * [*GZinga*](https://tech.ebayinc.com/engineering/gzinga-seekable-and-splittable-gzip/): Seekable and Splittable GZip, provides Java language classes to create gzip-compatible compressed files [using the Z_FULL_FLUSH option](https://tech.ebayinc.com/engineering/gzinga-seekable-and-splittable-gzip/), to later access or split them.